weygoldt/gridtools/README.md

-# Preprocessing electrode grid data
+# Gridtools
-... for comprehensive analyses of the behavior of weakly electric fish in their natural habitat
+A collection of tools for working with electrode grid recordings of weakly electric fish in Python.